LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 :::::::

-``int(foo)`` converts ``foo`` to an integer. ``foo`` can be a string, a float, a boolean or an integer.
+``int(foo)`` converts ``foo`` to an integer. ``foo`` can be a string, a float, a boolean or an integer. ``int`` can also be called with two arguments.
+In this case the first argument must be a string and the second is the number base for the conversion.

 ``str``